Kittensx/Prompt-Architect-for-A1111/README.md

 # Prompt-Architect-for-A1111
 # Updated 12/6/2024
 ## Each sequential folder adds a new function.
 The last "08_updated Sequence" changed a few things to properly address the new functions.
-Use that version to have the must up to date parse rules.
+Use that version to have the most up to date parse rules.
 ## The original first version has been renamed to "prompt_parser(version1).py"
 An advanced updated parser designed for A1111. provides advanced parsing and scheduling functionality for prompts in Stable Diffusion models